MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ## Recommendation details

-Recommendations are displayed as cards in the carousel located at the top of the automation center's overview page.
+Recommendations appear as cards in the carousel found at the top of the automation center's overview page.
+Each recommendation is uniquely generated per recommendation type, user, and refresh interval, and is stored in the `Flow Events` ([flowevent](/power-apps/developer/data-platform/reference/entities/flowevent)) table in Dataverse.
+This provides important permission granularity, ensuring that the recommendations each user receives align with their specific access rights to the underlying artifacts.
+If a user lacks permissions to view the underlying flow, work queue, or any related artifact related to the recommendation, those won't be generated for them.

 ### Recommendation card